-Myth 1: Millennials are lazy
+Myth 1: Millennials Are Lazy

-A 2016 study by Manpower Group found that 73 percent of millennial work more than 40 hours per week, and the workweek for the average millennial is 45 hours.
+A 2016 study by ManpowerGroup found that 73 percent of millenials work more than 40 hours per week, and the average millenial workweek is 45 hours.
 The authors concluded that millennials are working “as hard, if not harder, than other generations.”
 So, where does the idea that millennials are lazy come from?
 The answer is that millennials define work and productivity differently than other generations.

 Millennials and older generations also define the workday differently.
 For older workers, the work day is defined by being physically present in the workplace—but millennials are always connected by technology and can get their work done from virtually anywhere.
 If a younger worker isn’t present in the office, an older coworker might falsely assume that she’s not working—and that she’s “lazy.”
 In The New Leadership Literacies, author Bob Johansen describes a “transitional period” between the traditional and distributed workplaces, which consist of networks of remote workers connected by technology.